The ENSO (El Niño Southern Oscillation) is among the most significant climatic phenomena on the planetary scale.

 Compare the mean subsurface water temperature measured between 100 and 200 m in depth at 2 ° N 137 ° E to the Southern Oscillation Index (SOI).
 Excluding the two periods marked by the resumption of La Niña following the El Niño events mature in 11/1997 and 09/2015, the SOI’s signature is reflected very faithfully and in every detail by the subsurface water temperature in the westernmost part of the equatorial Pacific.

 These observations suggest that the discharge of the warm water pool of the tropical Pacific in its western part and the transfer of warm water to the east induce a straightforward ocean-atmosphere interaction.
 In other words, given the linearity of the interaction, the warm water is entirely involved in the evaporative processes controlling the Walker circulation, whatever the amplitude and the time of occurrence of the resulting ENSO.
 The only deviation from this causal relationship of incredible simplicity appears when upwelling in the eastern Pacific is strongly stimulated during the westward phase propagation of the quadrennial Quasi-Stationary Wave (QSW) so that the cold water that extends on the surface generates non-linear processes leading to the amplification of easterlies during La Niña recovery.

 The quadrennial QSW shares the tropical Pacific into western and eastern antinodes, both of them being nearly in opposite phase.
 The western antinodes result from off-equatorial Rossby waves.
 They have a warm water storage function.
 The subsurface water temperature at 2 ° N 137 ° E reflects the discharge of this reservoir, i.e. the gradual replacement of warm water with cold water as warm water is transferred to the east.
-On the other hand, the subsurface water temperature at the central-eastern antinode, which produces ENSO, reflects its recharge.
+On the other hand, the subsurface water temperature at the central-eastern antinode, which produces ENSO, reflects the recharge of the latter.